List of Gotham (franchise) characters: Selina Kyle

-Selina Kyle (portrayed by Camren Bicondova; season 1–5; Lili Simmons in "The Beginning...") is a young street orphan and skilled thief who was a childhood friend of Bridget Pike.
+Selina Kyle (portrayed by Camren Bicondova; seasons 1–5; Lili Simmons in "The Beginning...") is a young street orphan and skilled thief who was a childhood friend of Bridget Pike.
 Since witnessing the murders of Thomas and Martha Wayne while memorizing what the murderer looked like without the mask, Cat has been lingering around the borders of Wayne Manor which leads to her befriending Bruce Wayne.
 Cat also has connections with Ivy Pepper and later befriends Barbara Kean.
 During the gang war between Carmine Falcone and Sal Maroni, Selina is among the street children recruited into Fish Mooney's gang.
-When it came to Oswald Cobblepot's fight with Fish Mooney, Selina disappeared during the conflict.
+During Oswald Cobblepot's fight with Fish Mooney, Selina disappears.

 She later appears as part of Cobblepot's gang and develops a rivalry with Silver St. Cloud for the affection of Bruce.
 Selina later helps Bruce to expose Silver and find a hint to who killed his parents while also helping to rescue Bruce from the Order of St. Dumas.
 She allowed Bruce to live on the streets with her for a while until Gordon ended up on the lam and played a part in Edward Nygma's arrest.
 When Bruce decided to go back home, Selina to storm out in anger.
 Selina later infiltrated Arkham Asylum to find Hugo Strange's experiments and a newly reformed Pike, calling herself Firefly, after being told about her survival by Bruce.
 Selina later asks to be Firefly's servant and is released later from Arkham after freeing Gordon, Bruce, and Lucius.

 Selina is later shown to have re-aligned with Fish Mooney following her revival.
 When one of Fish Mooney's minions catches Ivy, Selina tries to intervene which led to her witnessing Fish Mooney's minion Marv touching Ivy prior to her falling into the river.